Joapfel/Mercedes-Benz-Connected-Vehicle-Chatbot/README.md

 The information requests are specified as generic as possible on Houndify, therefore a sentence like
 - "What is the status of my < car-domain >"
 - "Could you given me information about my < car-domain >"
+- "How are/is my < car-domain >"

 should work for tires, doors, fuel, etc.

+More specific requests are possible for the doors and the location:
+- "Are my doors open?"
+- "Are my doors locked"
+- "Where is my car?"

 ## Implementation approach
 From a technical perspective five steps had to be done: